itsnemoooo/itsnemoooo.github.io/blog/cofounder-story.md

 Simple tasks, like finalizing a slide deck, were marred by her insistence on changing templates or revising facts.

 Over one weekend, I took the initiative to send some slides to the VC team for feedback.
 Elizabeth erupted when she found out, accusing me of undermining her role as CEO.
 After a heated one-hour call where I mostly listened, I apologized, suggesting we work together in person to prevent miscommunication.
-She agreed—until later that night, when she messaged at 11:30 p.m. to cancel tomorrows work session, citing “more important things.”
+She agreed—until later that night, when she messaged at 11:30 p.m. to cancel tomorrow's work session, citing “more important things.”

 ### Communication Breakdown